LordDashMe/nodejs-image-squeezer/README.md

   - **Note:** The **Mac OS** is currently not supported by this package as of the moment.

-  - To check the FFMPEG latest build or release please refer to this link: [FFMPEG Main Download Site](https://ffmpeg.org/download.html)
+  - To check the FFMPEG latest build or release please refer to this link: [FFMPEG Main Download Link](https://ffmpeg.org/download.html)

+- ImageMagick:

+  - To be able to use the "ProressiveJPEG" class this require the ImageMagick package.
+To get the latest version [ImageMagick Download Link](https://imagemagick.org/script/download.php)

 ## Install